-- The noun τιμιοτης (timiotes), meaning esteemed (things) or more general: wealth (Revelation 18:19).
+- The noun τιμιοτης (timiotes), meaning precious (things) or more general: wealth (Revelation 18:19 only).

 Compound derivations used in the Bible:

-- The adjective ατιμος (atimos) is formed from the particle of negation α (a), meaning without, and the noun τιμη (time), meaning honor.
-It means dishonored or without honor (Matthew 13:57), or of low character or reputation (Mark 6:4, 1 Corinthians 4:10).
+- Together with the particle of negation α (a), meaning without: the adjective ατιμος (atimos), meaning without value or respect (Matthew 13:57), or of low character or reputation (Mark 6:4, 1 Corinthians 4:10).
 It occurs 4 times, see full concordance and its derivatives are: